NL33/electron-git/zdownloads-in-app.md

     --to be able to show git comparisons in html --came with 2 severe vulnerabilities.
 Running npm audit fix seemed to address.
 Running $ npm i showed no vulnerabilities.

+$ npm install marked
+    --to be able to show mark down doc as good looking html

 # Prior to rollback on April 15, 2021
 # RobotJS